omar-abdelgawad/omar-abdelgawad/README.md

 ### Hi there 👋 🧠
-- 🌱 I’m currently learning Machine Learning🤖.
+- 🌱 I’m currently exploring Machine Learning🤖.
 <!--
 **omar-abdelgawad/omar-abdelgawad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.